 What type’ of photographer should I choose?

 I was going to include a section in here about choosing the right style of photographer for you, but the more I wrote the more I realised that it needed a post of its own.
-However in essence (and until i write the blog!)
+However in essence (and until i do a dedicated blog on it!)
 It’s vital that you think about how you’ll want to look back on these photographs, how you’ll display them, and the emotion you want to capture.
 The style of shoot you choose can make a big difference not only now for you, but for your families next generation too.
-Choose wisely.

-To be notified when I upload my guide to choosing the right style, and for my other musings and stunning photos.
+To be notified when I post new content, and for my other musings and stunning photos.

 Pop your email below…